The Story of Shodo (書道) — Japanese Calligraphy

 In Japan, every December, a single character symbolizing the events of the year is painted at a historic temple in Kyoto.

-In Japan, a tradition of "Kakizome", where wishes are written in Shodo at the beginning of the year during New Year's, has taken root.
+In Japan, the tradition of Kakizome, where people write their wishes in Shodo at the beginning of the year during New Year's, has become deeply rooted.

 In Japan, when a child is born, their name is written in Shodo as a prayer for their healthy growth.